Should you give your kids access to your credit card?

 These cards can help build credit, but there's less risk of overspending.

-"That person is building their own credit history as opposed to piggybacking onto someone else's," said Shultz.
+"That person is building their own credit history as opposed to piggybacking onto someone else's," said Schulz.
 "Mom or dad can put down $200 or $250 to establish the credit limit and that would basically be all the risk they would have.
 It is a way helping your kid build their own credit history without making things any riskier than they need to be."